DalbergDataInsights/spph-email-report/README.md

 The folder "dataset" contains helper, pipeline and transform.
 [Helper](dataset/helper.py) contains sorting by district and date functions.
 [pipeline.py](dataset/pipeline.py) contains functions, which fetch and clean raw data from the database for each type of visualisation.
-[transform](dataset/transform.py) contains functions, which structure the clean data in a form, suitable for visualisation.
-Here the data can be rearranged in case of unreadable representation or checked for errors if they are visible in a visualisation.
+[transform](dataset/transform.py) contains functions, which structure the clean data in a form, suitable for visualization.
+Here the data can be rearranged in case of unreadable representation or checked for errors if they are visible in a visualization.
 Note!
 Errors in visualizations can origin from [figure factory](extract/model/figure_factory.py).

 ##### EMAILS <a name="emails"/>